NasrulKarib/Sputnik/README.md

-Description : Responsive Space App
+Description : First project in Tailwind with React.
+It is a responsive space app named Sputnik\
-Used Frameworks : React, Tailwind.
+Used Frameworks : React, Tailwind.\
 Live Server : https://sputnik115.netlify.app/ .

 # Getting Started with Create React App